 Although it originated from Ethiopia, Arab scholars first brewed the beans, giving birth to coffee, hence the name Arabica.

 Arabica beans have high fats and sugar content, giving it a little sweet flavor, including hints of caramel, chocolate, and nuts.
-It has a soft and smooth texture with an intense aroma.
+It has a smooth texture with an intense aroma.